-We have a small cadre of members who are happy to speak with classic owners and potential owners.
-Sometime we can help with tracking down equipment, spars, rigging or sails that can help keep a classic alive.
-We all have bags of enthusiasm and a willingness to be helpful, so please feel free to contact any of the following:
+The BDA has a small cadre of members who are happy to speak with classic owners and potential owners.
+They are a font of knowledge in know where to track down equipment, spars, rigging or sails that can help keep a classic alive.
+There is an abundance of enthusiasm and willingness amongst them to be helpful, so please feel free to contact any of the following:

 Patrick Gifford – Current IDA Officer responsible for the Classic Section.
-He has been a Dragon sailor, as crew and helmsman for 45 years and has owned and raced 10 Dragons since he started sailing with Aida (K77) at Aldeburgh in 1963.
-He has owned 5 wooden Dragons in his time, built by four different builders.
+Patrick has been a Dragon sailor, as crew and helmsman for 45 years and has owned and raced 10 Dragons since he started sailing with Aida (K77) at Aldeburgh in 1963.
+Owner of five wooden Dragons in his time, built by four different builders.
 Patrick is interested in the restoration of classics and the challenges that provides, as well as advising about forthcoming events and regattas.
-You can email Patrick or call him on 07930 558737
+Call Patrick on 07930 558737

-Sir Richard Rycroft Bt - Has been sailing Logie at Burnham for about 20 years Although he has never had to restore Logie, her winter maintenance has seen Dick update all her control systems, refasten many of her timbers, rebuild the cuddy and replace the deck.
+Sir Richard Rycroft Bt – He has been sailing Logie at Burnham for about 20 years.
+Although he has never had to restore Logie, her winter maintenance has seen Dick update all her control systems, refasten many of her timbers, rebuild the cuddy and replace the deck.
 For reference purposes, he has copies of Dragon class rules going back to the 1960s and a full set of drawings retrieved from the old Nunn yard where Logie was built.
-Dick would be happy to advise anyone and you can email him or call him on 01621 784435
+Dick would be happy to advise anyone and you can call him on 01621 784435

-John Mellows – Has owned a succession of classic Dragons and has experience of keeping them sailing and racing.
+John Mellows – John has owned a succession of classic Dragons and has experience of keeping them sailing and racing.
 He also has useful contacts for tracking down those elusive bits of kit needed to restore a classic.
 He will talk enthusiastically about classic Dragons for as long as you wish to!
-You can contact John or call him on 01329 662248
+You can call John on 01329 662248

 Peter Wilson has been associated with Dragons for a very long while and for a period his Suffolk boatyard was the most prolific UK producer of his St George’s Dragons.
 His wealth of practical boatbuilding experience and knowledge of Dragons will be of immense help to anyone restoring a classic.
 You can call Peter on 01728 453523